zhangrengang/SubPhaser/README.md

 4. It may not work for mesopolyploids, and not work for paleopolyploids, of which subgenome-specific TEs have been eliminated.
 However, the genetic boundary is not very clear.
 5. Other unknown cases can be reported to me.

-When it do not work, you may try another [pipeline](https://github.com/zhangrengang/subgenome_phasing_example) based on evidence of synteny, orthology and phylogeny.
+When it do not work, you may try another [pipeline](https://github.com/zhangrengang/subgenome_phasing_example#subgenome-phasing-with-wgdi) based on multiple evidence of synteny, orthology and phylogeny.

 ### Citation ###
 If you use `SubPhaser`, please cite: